Illusion vs. Reality of the Income Tax

-Sherry Peel Jackson, the IRS agent who was imprisoned when she claimed there was no legal basis for the income tax, describes the content of her presentation at the upcoming Red Pill Expo in Salt Lake City, November 12-13, 2022.
-For more information about the Expo, visit www.redpillexpo.org.
+www.TheRedPillExpo.com Sherry Peel Jackson, the IRS agent who was imprisoned when she claimed there was no legal basis for the income tax, describes the content of her presentation at the upcoming Red Pill Expo in Salt Lake City, November 12-13, 2022.
+(Use Code "GAB15" for 15% Off Live or Live-Stream)

-This video is archived here and at other sites to preserve access to it.
-However, preserved knowledge is useless without action.
-Join with others of like mind at Red Pill University to convert enlightenment into societal reform.
-Visit https://www.redpilluniversity.org/ and 'Take the Tour'.

 FREE email alerts of the most important BANNED videos in the world